 One of the main reasons for implementing live chat software is the large amount of qualitative feedback we can collect from users using this communication tool.
 Use all the information you acquire to understand what your audience looks like and what they need.
 A live chat window is also a great place to conduct Customer Satisfaction Score surveys.

 Deciding whether you should implement a live chat solution in your e-commerce store is not an easy task.
 If you would like to learn more, check out our article about WordPress chat plugins.
 But if you’ve already decided to go with LiveAgent, do not hesitate to contact us.
-Our LiveAgent consultants will be happy to present all the successful use cases our customers have achieved by implementing live chat on their website.
-Schedule a demo call or test our live chat software during a 14-day free trial.
+Our LiveAgent consultants will be happy to present all the successful use cases our customers have achieved by implementing website live chat.
+Schedule a demo call or test our live chat software during a 30-day free trial.